roman-milk/roman-milk.github.io/trina-2.md

  It was Monday's phone call that shook me.
 She told me that she had called work and arranged to take time off under the Family Medical Leave Act and that she would be in Alpena for at least three weeks.
 Then she said:

  "I have some other news, but I don't know if you will think that it is good news or bad."
-Report_Story #3